+(B) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.

+(b) The owner or operator must submit an application for renewal of the existing permit by no later than:

+(A) 30 days prior to the expiration date of a Basic ACDP;

+(B) 120 days prior to the expiration date of a Simple ACDP; or

+(C) 180 days prior to the expiration date of a Standard ACDP.

+(c) DEQ must receive an application for reassignment to General ACDPs and attachments within 30 days prior to expiration of the General ACDPs or attachment.

-b) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.(3) Permit Modifications.
-For Simple and Standard ACDP modifications, the applicant must provided the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.
+(3) Permit Modifications.
+For Simple and Standard ACDP modifications, the applicant must provide the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.

+(a) Applications for modifications to existing permits should be submitted at least 60 days prior to when a permit modification is needed.

+(b) When preparing an application, the applicant should also consider the timelines provided in paragraph (2)(b), as well as OAR 340-224-0030 (NSR permit applications), to allow DEQ adequate time to process the application and issue a permit before it is needed.

 (4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.

-(5) The department must receive the application at least 60 days before a permit or modified permit is needed.

-(6) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.
+(5) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.

-(7) Two copies of the application are required, unless otherwise requested by the Department.
-At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by the Department.
+(6) Two copies of the application are required, unless otherwise requested by DEQ.
+At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by DEQ.

-(8) A copy of NSR permit applications and supplemental information must also be submitted directly to the EPA.
+(7) A copy of NSR permit applications and supplemental information must also be submitted directly to the EPA.